IDAES/idaes-pse/docs/install.rst

 .. note::

-  The MSYS2 terminal the directory structure looks different than the regular windows directory structure.
-The Windows C: drive is located at /c.
+  In the MSYS2 terminal the directory structure looks different than the regular Windows directory structure.
+The Windows C: drive is located at ``/c``.

 Python
 ^^^^^^